• 10.00am - 5.30pm

 The real Sergeant [Major] Pepper

-Ninety years before The Beatles released 'Sgt Pepper's Lonely Hearts Club Band', Sergeant Major J Pepper (seated centre above) was serving in the British Army in India.
+Ninety years before the Beatles released 'Sgt Pepper's Lonely Hearts Club Band', Sergeant Major J Pepper (seated centre above) was serving in the British Army in India.

-In 1877 he received the Empress of India Medal, an award marking Queen Victoria's assumption of the title ‘Empress of India’.
+In 1877, he received the Empress of India Medal, an award marking the proclamation of Queen Victoria as Empress of India.
 These medals were presented to Indian aristocrats, British officials of the Raj and to a selected soldier from each regiment in India.
 Sergeant Major Pepper was the lucky recipient from the 3rd (The East Kent) Regiment of Foot.

 Empress of India Medal awarded to Sergeant Major J Pepper, 1877